-Google Earth is a free program from Google that allows you to explore satellite images showing the cities and landscapes of Africa and all of Africa in fantastic detail.
+Google Earth is a free program from Google that allows you to explore satellite images showing the cities and landscapes of Africa and the rest of the world in fantastic detail.
 It works on your desktop computer, tablet, or mobile phone.
 The images in many areas are detailed enough that you can see houses, vehicles and even people on a city street.
 Google Earth is free and easy-to-use.

-Africa is one of nearly 200 countries illustrated on our Blue Ocean Laminated Map of the World.
+Africa is one of 7 continents illustrated on our Blue Ocean Laminated Map of the World.
 This map shows a combination of political and physical features.
 It includes country boundaries, major cities, major mountains in shaded relief, ocean depth in blue color gradient, along with many other features.
 This is a great map for students, schools, offices and anywhere that a nice map of the world is needed for education, display or decor.

-If you are interested in Africa and the geography of Africa our large laminated map of Africa might be just what you need.
+If you are interested in the geography of Africa, our large laminated map of Africa might be just what you need.
 It is a large political map of Africa that also shows many of the continent's physical features in color or shaded relief.
 Major lakes, rivers, cities, roads, country boundaries, coastlines and surrounding islands are all shown on the map.

-Africa Cities: Abidjan, Alexandria, Annaba, Anusha, Aswan, Asyut, Atbara, Beira, Benghazi, Blantyre, Bobo Dioulasso, Bulawayo, Casablanca, Der es Salaam, Durban, East London, El Obeid, Fes, Gweru, Kimberley, Korhogo, Kosti, Lagos, Lobito, Lubumbashi, Mahajanga, Marrakech, Merca, Misratah, Mmabatho, Moundou, Ndola, Nimule, Oran, Parakou, Pietersburg, Pointe-Noire, Port Elizabeth, Port Sudan, Safi, Salima, Sarh, Sohag, Sokode, Tanga, Tchibanga, Toamasina, Umtata, Wad Medani and Zanzibar
+Abidjan, Alexandria, Annaba, Anusha, Aswan, Asyut, Atbara, Beira, Benghazi, Blantyre, Bobo Dioulasso, Bulawayo, Casablanca, Der es Salaam, Dodoma, Durban, East London, El Obeid, Fes, Gweru, Juba, Kimberley, Korhogo, Kosti, Lagos, Lobito, Lubumbashi, Mahajanga, Marrakech, Merca, Misratah, Mmabatho, Moundou, Ndola, Nimule, Oran, Parakou, Pietersburg, Pointe-Noire, Port Elizabeth, Port Sudan, Safi, Salima, Sarh, Sohag, Sokode, Tanga, Tchibanga, Toamasina, Umtata, Wad Medani and Zanzibar.

-Africa Natural Hazards: African has a wide range of natural hazards.
+Africa has a wide range of natural hazards.
 Please consult the hazards list for specific countries.